Intecial/ThoughtsTracker/README.md

 --------------------------------------------------------
 Purpose of the program :

-To provide aids to ones who needs place to resolve the stress on To maintain a record for themselves what they have felt then and now To see the progress of life/mental health
+To give aid to ones who needs place to resolve the stress on To maintain a record for themselves what they have felt then and now To see the progress of life/mental health